Search Permit Records

 Do I need a permit to replace a water heater in the Coachella Valley?

-Yes.
-Every city in the valley requires a permit for water heater replacement.
+Yes, every city in the valley requires a permit for water heater replacement.
 Your contractor should pull the permit and schedule the inspection as part of the job.

 Do I need a permit to replace my HVAC unit?